ervhart/Demand-and-Supply-Analysis/README.md

 # Task

 - The task is to analyze the demand for rides and the supply of taxis to understand demand and supply patterns.

+# Properties Calculated:

+- Relationship between the number of drivers active per hour and the number of rides active per hour
+- Elasticity
+- Supply Ratio